jgrebol/ESIpy/README.md

     arom.print()
 ```

-To avoid the single-point calculation, the attributes `saveaoms` and `savemolinfo` will save the AOMs and a dictionary
+To avoid the single-point calculation, the attribute `save` will save the AOMs and a dictionary
 containing information about the molecule and calculation into a binary file in disk.
 Hereafter, these will be accessible
 at any time.
 It is also recommended to use a for-loop scheme for all the partitions, as the computational time to generate
 the matrices is minimal and independent of the chosen scheme.